 Why you NEED to prioritise sleep

 We often romanticise about how busy our lifestyles are.
-A takeaway coffee has become the perfect symbol for this… far too busy to sit down, be present and enjoy a coffee.
-If you do have time to sit down and enjoy it chances are you’ll get your laptop out so it at least makes it look like you’re too busy to stop and sit down for a coffee.
+A takeaway coffee has become the perfect symbol for this… far too busy to sit down, be present and just enjoy it.
+If you do have time to sit down, chances are you’ll get your laptop out so it at least makes it look like you’re too busy to stop and sit down for a coffee.
 Not to mention the fact that most of us feel we need coffee to get through the day.
-How many people drink several cups a day because they truly love the taste?
-With all that in mind who on earth has time to get enough time to prioritise sleep?
-We can just fix it with another take away coffee right?
-Well no, but what is the real cost of our poor sleep habits?
+How many people drink several cups a day just because they love the taste?
+With all that in mind who on earth has time to prioritise sleep right?
+Can’t we just fix it with another take away coffee?
+Well no not really, but what is the real cost of our poor sleep habits.

 It’s easy to argue that for most people sleep is one of the most undervalued pillars of health.
-From our general health to things like cognitive function and productivity, as well as longevity, are all hugely influenced by how well we are sleeping.
-Having proper sleep can actually help you lose weight, perform better at work, make you live longer, reduce your risk of getting sick and improve your creativity.. just to name a few benefits.
-So why the heck wouldn’t we put more importance on it?
+From general health to cognitive function and productivity, as well as longevity - these are all hugely influenced by how well we are sleeping.
+Having proper sleep can actually help you lose weight, perform better at work, help you live longer, reduce your risk of getting sick and improve your creativity.
+Sounds like a magic pill right?
+Well it really is.
+So why wouldn’t we put more importance on it?
 Here's exactly why we should be…

 Manage a healthy weight and appetite